 3. Underestimating the Cost of Owning a Pet

+You might find that some exotic pets do not cost a lot.
+However, you need to accurately assess the true cost including housing, equipment, and ongoing costs like food and supplies.
+Also do not forget to factor in veterinary care.
+Considering the full cost is especially important for reptiles, which are often inexpensive themselves.
+However, they often need large terrariums, heating, and lights (including expensive UVA/UVB lamps which must be replaced regularly).Many people have not factored in the cost of veterinary care and may try to avoid vet visits because of the cost.
+Many exotic pets are experts at hiding illness until they are in serious trouble (remember, not showing weakness is a natural defense mechanism), so if your pet is showing signs of illness you are best off getting to a vet as soon as possible.
+Routine check ups are ideal, and it is best to have a relationship with a vet before an emergency situation arises.
 I cannot emphasize enough how important this is.
 You risk losing your pets if you do not do your research on this one.
 Start locally and work up to the state/provincial level, then nationally.
 Do not rely on word of mouth or Internet sites (even this one!), as this is too important not to confirm in person.
 Sometimes the laws are outdated or unfair, but that does not help if your pet is seized.
 Advice on how to find out the correct information is found in the link above.
+6. Rescuing a Sick or Mistreated Animal from a Pet Store

 This one is really hard to avoid so is a really easy mistake to make.
 You might be tempted to ignore the above advice if you come across an animal in distress and feel the need to rescue it.
 Unfortunately, trying to rescue a sick animal may cost a lot in vet bills and emotional distress if you are unsuccessful.
 Additionally, the pet store, buoyed by the sale they just made, will likely just bring in more animals and treat them the same way.
-If at all possible, report animals in distress to your local humane society or authorities rather than taking them in yourself.
+If at all possible, report animals in distress to your local humane society or authorities rather than taking them in yourself.7.
+Not Planning Ahead

 This one encompasses many of the previous points, but bears repeating.
 Owners need to consider how long their pet might live, and how they will cope with their pet's needs over their whole life span.
 This includes lining up veterinarians and pet-sitters, and being able to provide proper housing, food and care for the pet's entire life.
-Other things to consider what you will do with your pet during life's transitions including college, moves, marriages, and children.
+Other things to consider what you will do with your pet during life's transitions including college, moves, marriages, and children.8.
+Thinking Someone Will Take Your Pets if You Can't Care for Them

 Finding a new home for an exotic pet is not as easy as many people think it will be, and the more "exotic" the pet the harder it will be.
 Most zoos are unwilling or unable to take former pets.
 Most shelters are not equipped to take exotics, and sanctuaries specifically for exotic pets are rare and often full to capacity already.
 Never assume that if you can't keep your pets, you will be able to find someone else to commit to caring for your exotic pets (and never just let them go, either!).